Kindergarten

 The Victorian Government has committed to expanding kindergarten programs across Victoria so that every child is supported to get the best start for the best life.

-New reform initiatives include:
+Reform initiatives include:

 Early Start Kindergarten